AustinMaddison/austinmaddison.github.io/content/about/_index.md

 ---

-I am a <mark>programmer and designer</mark> navigating the intersection of technology and art.
-I'm currently an undergraduate student majoring in computer science at Mahidol University.
-Although I'm pivoting away from a career focused in purely on design and technical art, my passion remains in computer graphics.
+I am a programmer navigating and undergraduate student majoring in computer science at Mahidol University.
+Although I'm pivoting away from a career focused on design and technical art, my passion remains in computer graphics.

-Currently, I'm particularly interested in <mark>visualization/simulation, tooling, scene description and shader development for real-time and offline productions.</mark>
+Currently, I'm particularly interested in <mark>visualization, simulation, tooling, and computer aided design applications for real-time and offline productions.</mark>

 Other things that I like doing outside of computers and art is cooking, binging albums, horror games, a hike in nature and sipping on ice cold <span class="font-sans-thai font-normal tracking-tight">ชามะนาว</span>.

 <!-- ---
 Growing up in South Africa I always had these interests clash, I was drawn to the arts but I was also drawn to the maths and sciences.
 I was fascinated to know how things were made, I always watched the extras on all the DVDs I had at home and binged the hell out of How Its Made on the Discovery channel.
 I loved creation and how math and sciences were the means of doing that.
 However there was this notion growing up that these interests were to be separate.
 Attempting of having a deep interest in both were seen as counterproductive or unrealistic.
 Yet to me it always made sense that having a deep interest in both the arts and STEM could coexist and even intersect each other in interesting ways.
 --- -->

 ## Experience